pinot-contrib/pinot-docs/basics/getting-started/frequent-questions/operations-faq.md

 Note that if you are using replica groups, it's expected these configurations equal `numReplicaGroups`.
 If they do not match, Pinot will use `numReplicaGroups.`

+### How to set or change table retention?

+By default there is no retention set for a table in Apache Pinot.
+You may however, set retention by setting the following properties in the [segmentsConfig](https://docs.pinot.apache.org/configuration-reference/table#segments-config) section inside table configs:
+* `retentionTimeUnit`
+* `retentionTimeValue`

+Updating the retention value in the table config should be good enough, there is no need to rebalance the table or reload its segments.

 ## Rebalance

 ### How to run a rebalance on a table?